Financial Aid

 explore Additional financing options

-After completing the FAFSA, understanding different types of Financial Aid, and viewing the 2022-23 Tuition and Fee breakdown, the next step of the process is to apply for any additional options you may have in order to finance your education.
+After completing the FAFSA, understanding different types of Financial Aid, and viewing the 2024-2025 Tuition and Fee breakdown, the next step of the process is to apply for any additional options you may have for financing your education.
 Here is a list of possible additional financing options:

 • Federal Parent PLUS Loan